Indian School, Al-Ghubra

 The Indian School Al Ghubra (ISG) is an independent, co-educational private day school located in the city of Muscat in the Sultanate of Oman.
 The school was founded in July 1990 by Indian born Omani businessman P Mohamed Ali, the managing director of Galfar Engineering and Contracting.

 Mr. B S Bhatnagar was the principal of the school from 1991 to spring 2006.
 The present principal is Mrs. Papri Ghosh, who succeeded Mr. G. Thangadurai in 2008.
-The vice principal of the school is G. Sreekumar who took over in 2007.